Fayette County, Pennsylvania: History

 As Pittsburgh developed its industries in the mid-19th century, Fayette County became a center of coal mining and coke production.
 From the 1880s to the early 1900s, the area's great expansion in steel production became nationally important, and labor unions shaped national policies.
 Both new European immigrants and African Americans in the Great Migration from the rural South were attracted to the Pittsburgh area for industrial jobs.
-The historic Scottish and German farming communities established in the earlier 19th century were soon overshadowed by the wave of immigrants from Southern and Eastern Europe.
+The historic Scottish and German farming communities established in the early 19th century were soon overshadowed by the wave of immigrants from Southern and Eastern Europe.
 The region's wealth has been concentrated largely among the old English and Scottish families who had established businesses and political power in Pittsburgh prior to and in the advent of industrialization, often building the new manufacturing concerns, as did Andrew Carnegie.

 By World War II, Fayette County had a new unionized working class that enjoyed increased prosperity.
 In the 1950s, however, the coal industry fell into decline.
 In the 1970s, the restructuring and collapse of American steel resulted in a massive loss of industrial jobs and hard times in the area.
 The population has declined since the peak in 1940, as residents have had to move elsewhere for work.
 The loss of union jobs caused many working families to drop out of the middle class.
 Only a few mines are being worked in the 21st century, but natural resources remain crucial to the local economy.
 The region is slowly transitioning toward the service sector, with an increase in jobs in fields such as telemarketing.